Sky360-Repository/simpletracker-ros2-ui-ws/README.md

 1. Open the **simpletracker-ros2-ui-ws** project folder using VS Code
 2. Run this project using VS Code with the dev container extension installed as a dev container
 3. From within the VS Code terminal type the following:
- - If this is the first time you running the application since the container was built, type `./setup.sh`
+ - **NOTE:** If this is the first time you running the application since the container was built, type `./setup.sh`
- - If `./setup.sh` has previously been run in this container instance, type `./build.sh`
+ - Type `./build.sh`
+ - Type `./launch.sh`
  - This should launch the visualiser
-4. If you want to see additional windows uncomment the mappings in the simple_tracker_launch.py file in the simple_tracker_launch/launch folder
+4. If you want to see additional windows uncomment the mappings in the simple_tracker_ui_launch.py file in the simple_tracker_ui_launch/launch folder

 #### UI TODO: